 Pricing for the Roomba e5

-The Roomba e5 sells for $449.99, and you can buy it from iRobot’s online shop.
+The Roomba e5 sells for a decent price, and you can buy it from iRobot’s online shop.

 The Last Word on the Roomba e5